 5. Saves time

 A well organised kitchen can lead to other time-efficient habits such as meal planning, quicker grocery shopping and unpacking, and easier meal prep.
-These things, combined with organised cupboards and great storage, will save you an enormous amount of time.
+These things, combined with organised cabinets and drawers and great storage, will save you an enormous amount of time.
 Sometimes putting in that bit of extra time and effort at the start to get things organised can be the biggest time (and stress) saver down the track.

 6. Teaches children responsibility